Goldfish are a true aquarium classic and are often the first choice for beginner fishkeepers.

-Usually, Goldfish have beautiful iridescent scales everywhere however, scaleless varieties do exist.
+Usually, goldfish have beautiful iridescent scales everywhere however, scaleless varieties do exist.

 These fish can be white, red, gold, or even blue and purple.
-Their colors are much more intense than those of the scaled varieties, and develop at 6–8 weeks old.
+Their colors are much more intense than those of the scaled varieties and develop at 6–8 weeks old.

-Completely black fish can also be selected for in breeding.
+Completely black fish can also be selected for inbreeding.

 Outside of these breeds, the black color is usually a random genetic occurrence just like albinism.

-They most often have blue or silver based scales.
+They most often have blue or silver-based scales.
 The deeper and more vivid the blue color, the more expensive they are.

 Albinism is a lack of pigmentation and occurs when the fish lacks the cells that produce darker pigments.

-In most cases, the albinism occurs as the result of a recessive gene.
+In most cases, albinism occurs as the result of a recessive gene.
 It can occur in almost all breeds of single and double-tailed fish.

 Albino fish are cream-colored with stark-white fins and very light pink or red eyes.

-Fancy Goldfish Types
+Double-Tailed (Fancy) Goldfish Types

-The breeding and cultivation of fancy Goldfish originated in Asia in the 19th century.
+The breeding and cultivation of fancy goldfish originated in Asia in the 19th century.

 Most fancy breeds are distinguished from the common varieties by their paired caudal fins.
 In many cases, the anal fins and caudal fins have merged into a single pair of fins.

-Ornamental fish have cultural significance in both Asia and the West, and are even the subject of mythology and artworks.
+Ornamental fish have cultural significance in both Asia and the West and are even the subject of mythology and artworks.

 Some breeds are considered sacred or regarded as status symbols.

-They are named for their long, fan-shaped caudal fins and are usually white with orange, red or gold markings.
+They are named for their long, fan-shaped caudal fins and are usually white with orange, red, or gold markings.

 Their quadruple fin is the result of merging between their paired anal and caudal fins.